xnvme/xnvme/docs/api/core/index.rst

 that will most likely be part of every program using the **xNVMe** library.

-For the most part, **xNVMe** follows the NVMe specification (represented in C in :ref:`sec-c-api-xnvme_spec`).
+For the most part, **xNVMe** follows the NVMe specification (represented in C in :ref:`sec-api-c-xnvme_spec`).
 However, there are a couple abstractions added on top to make programming easier.
 The most essential of these are the structs:
 ``xnvme_cmd_ctx`` and ``xnvme_queue``.